a close up of a bunch of flowers on a tree

 Rose

-These herbs commonly appear in preparations intended to support relaxation and emotional balance.
+These herbs frequently appear in preparations intended to support calming, relaxation, and gentle nervous system nourishment.

 Appearance & Character